nacharya/edgex_access/README.md

 ## sp3

 - Access to AWS S3 using Python3
-- S3 configuration for multiple S3 stores like minio, zenko, cloudian and nexentaedge
+- S3 configuration for multiple S3 stores like AWS S3 and  Minio
+- Configuration for Azure Blobstore
-- Very simple to use as a CLI
+- Very simple to use as a CLI for local directory and remote file store

+Copy files recursively from a local directory to a AWS S3 bucket path
 ```bash
 % sp3 --copy -r myhome://photos/cabo/ aws3://photos/cabo
 ```

+Delete a local directory recursively
 ```bash
 % sp3 --delete -r myhome://photos/cabo/
 ```

-Please refer to [README_SP3.md](https://github.com/nacharya/edgex_access/blob/master/README_SP3.md) for details.
+Please refer to [README_SP3.md](https://github.com/nacharya/edgex_access/blob/master/README_SP3.md) for and cmdline `sp3` and all the command line options.

 ## edgex_access